netgroup-polito/VPNaaS/README.md

 Run `kubectl port-forward <pod_name> 9176:9176` and then connect to [http://localhost:9176/metrics](http://localhost:9176/metrics).

-You should now be able to see some OpenVPN metrics:
+You should now be able to see some Prometheus metrics of your OpenVPN instance:

 ```
 # HELP openvpn_openvpn_server_connected_clients Number Of Connected Clients